acon : Console and WebService Utility for allegro Databases

 Example: If you have the demo database attached to your program directory in a subdirectory /var/db/demo2, then the call to execute xyz.job would look like this:

 acon -d /var/db/demo2 -b cat -k a -j xyz [spaces after -d, -b, -k etc. are optional]

 Basics about FLEX (see also FLEX Compact Command Table)

-acon is no use unless it is told what to do in its own language, written down in a text file, called a "jobfile".
+acon is no use unless it is told what to do, in its own language, written down in a text file called a "jobfile".
 Any job must be formulated in a language that was developed specifically for allegro databases, and that language is called FLEX.
 (Not to be mixed up with "Flex", the Adobe language for their "Flash" program.
-FLEX originated earlier than Adobe Flex which by now was abandoned anyhow.)
+FLEX originated earlier than Adobe Flex which meanwhile was abandoned anyhow.)
 The language FLEX has almost 100 command words but many of them are only for very special tasks.
 And most command words come with some or many different options.
 By human standards, still not exactly a large vocabulary.
 And like with any programming language, there are very strict rules to obey.
 FLEX combines database functions with string manipulation, calculations, file access, Internet access, program calls, and formatted data output.
 An extended version for the Windows graphical client program a99 has a range of user interaction functions not available to acon and therefore not to the browser client a35 based on it.

 The "Hello World" example

 Any programming language is usually introduced by the simplest possible example, consisting of the output of the message "Hello World".
 Easy enough to do in FLEX: Write a small file, named hello.job, containing just this line: